 The patients, family and friends section has lots of useful, accessible information for your patients.

 Accelerate We have a clear vision at Accelerate – Our vision is to boldly transform chronic wound and lymphoedema care.
 And we do this by developing and increasing access to world-class treatments and thinking in chronic wound and lymphoedema care.
 We're based in East London but can accept national referrals from your GP / specialist to our world-class centre where we pioneer and trial experimental new treatments for chronic wounds, lymphoedema and mobility challenges.

-College of Podiatry The College of Podiatry exists to ensure the public has access to high quality foot care delivered by qualified and regulated professionals.
+Royal College of Podiatry The Royal College of Podiatry exists to ensure the public has access to high quality foot care delivered by qualified and regulated professionals.

 Tell us what you think